ositaka/design-code-tips-v2/src/pages/inspiration/2002-02-02-neostream-interactive-flash-website-2002.md

 ## © 2002 Neostream Interactive

-Currently, the Neostream Interactive is closed for real, since some years already.
+Currently, the Neostream Interactive has been closed for real, for some years already.